 The faculty of the Canadian Academy of Osteopathy is spearheaded by Robert Johnston, an enthusiastic and highly motivated professor and international lecturer who has proudly devoted his life to the promotion of classical osteopathy in North America and Europe.

 Admissions & Student Services

 “Every day I get to help applicants and students discover what they were born to do.
 It is incredibly rewarding.”

-Adriana is the acting Vice-Principal of the school and handles everything that falls outside of teaching and curriculum.
+Adriana directs the Admissions & Student Services of the school and handles everything that falls outside of teaching and curriculum.
 She is the “voice of the CAO” handling all contact with the public with regards to admissions, community outreach, international relations and special events.
 Adriana continues to support CAO students after they graduate as the Communications Liaison for the Ontario Osteopathic Association, the association that professionally represents all CAO grads

 Dr. Dhruva Kumar Revanoor, MBBS, MS